zaudtke/sqldbupcore/README.md

 2. run ./newmigration version name
   * version is current version folder.
 Must exist
   * name is a friendly name for the script.
 Enclose in quotes if spaces in name
   * this uses UTC timestamps for the first part of the name.
-This is *Absolutely necessary to keep order, and the reason for the script.
+This is **Absolutely** necessary to keep order, and the reason for the script.

-Whichever type of file was added it, needs to be marked as an embeded resource in the `.csproj` file.
+Whichever type of file was added, it needs to be marked as an embeded resource in the `.csproj` file.

 VS for Mac
 * Right Click In Solution Explorer where you want the file chose `Add Files...`